1nst4ll/mango-news/docs/css-selectors.md

 # Using CSS Selectors for Scraping

 CSS selectors are a fundamental part of web scraping, allowing you to pinpoint specific elements on a web page from which to extract data.
-In Mango News, CSS selectors are used by the [open-source scraping method](scraping-methods.md#open-source-scraping-puppeteerplaywright) to identify the title, content, date, author, thumbnail, and topics of an article.
+In Mango News, CSS selectors are used by the [open-source scraping method](scraping-methods.md#open-source-scraping-puppeteerplaywright) to identify the title, content, original publication date, author, thumbnail, and topics of an article.

 ## What are CSS Selectors?